horiaomar25/SchoolStaffRecruitmentPlatform/README.md

 # Outline

 For the scoop of my project, I will be focusing on London schools for the most part.
-I want to have a main focus on 2 user groups, which is the candiadate and the school client.
+I want to have a main focus on the school client.
 Although the user persona of a recruiter is still relevant.

 Below listed is will be the key features of the software:

-1. **Supply Staff**:
 - Profile creation with qualifications, work history, and school feedback.
 - Calendar to mark avaliability.
 - Clear details on assigned schools, locations, and roles.
 - A personal work history log to build experience and credibility.

 This is my MVP for the creation on this project: